dstackai/dstack/docs/docs/installation/hf-spaces.md

 #### Token

-If you want to configure the value of the default token for the admin user, add the `DSTACK_ADMIN_TOKEN` secret with the required value.
+If you want to configure the value of the default token for the admin user, add the `DSTACK_SERVER_ADMIN_TOKEN` secret with the required value.

-If you don't do that, dstack will generate it randomly and print it to the `Logs`.
+If you don't do that, `dstack` will generate it randomly and print it to the `Logs`.

 ??? info "Persisting state in a cloud storage"
     If you want the `dstack` server to persist the state across restarts, you need to add the secrets that instruct `dstack`